gfeldman/gfeldman.github.io/_posts/2017-07-23-Anscombes-Quartet.markdown

 </style>

 ## "Same" Summary Statisitcs ##
-Anscombe's quartet consists of four datasets that have very similar summary statistics, but look different visual appearance.
+[Anscombe's quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) consists of four datasets that have very similar summary statistics, but different visual appearance.
 For this reason this dataset is considered the "hello world" example in data visualization.

 <table style="width:100%">
   <tr>